thelastoutpostworkshop/gpio_viewer/README.md

   // Comment the next line, If your code aleady include connection to Wifi gpio_viewer.connectToWifi(ssid, password);
-  // gpio_viewer.setPort(5555);             // You can set the http port
+  // gpio_viewer.setPort(5555);                 // You can set the http port, if not set default port is 8080

   // Your own setup code start here

   // Must be at the end of your setup
-  // gpio_viewer.setSamplingInterval(100); // You can set the sampling interval in ms gpio_viewer.begin();
+  // gpio_viewer.setSamplingInterval(25); // You can set the sampling interval in ms, if not set default is 50ms gpio_viewer.begin();
 }
 ```